Careers360 Logo

 3. Now the solution is allowed to cool.
 The less soluble compounds crystalise first, and more soluble compounds remain in the solution.
 After removing these crystals, the latter is concentrated once again.
 The hot solution is allowed to cool, and then the crystals of the more soluble compound are obtained.

-4. The last step is isolation and drying of crystals from the mother liquor.
+4. The last step is the isolation and drying of crystals from the mother liquor.

-The difference between distillation, distillation under reduced pressure and steam distillation are-
+Answer: The differences between distillation, distillation under reduced pressure and steam distillation are-

 Distillation